Kwan Sung-sing: Death

-After Death
+Legacy

 In 1961, Kwan Sung-sing and his family received official praise from the ROC.
 In the same year, Yen Shui-long completed a mural about Kwan at the Taiwan Provincial Stadium.
 When Yen was asking for funding from the Ministry of Education of ROC, he recalled Kwan's generous coaching of Yang and felt embarrassed to ask for a high price.
 In the end, he only asked for 80,000 NTD.